Senator Amy Klobuchar Releases Plan of More Than 100 Actions for Her First 100 Days as President

 Make a plan to connect every household to the internet by 2022.
 Senator Klobuchar will work to close the rural-urban divide by connecting every household to the internet by 2022.
 This means directing federal support to close the last mile gap, overhauling broadband coverage mapping so areas that need support receive federal funds, and encouraging public-private partnerships in the areas of greatest need.

-Restore the Clean Power Plan.
-To address the climate crisis, Senator Klobuchar will bring back the goals established by the Clean Power Plan, which set emissions standards for states with respect to reductions in carbon dioxide emissions.
+Restore and strengthen the Clean Power Plan.
+To address the climate crisis, Senator Klobuchar will bring back and strengthen the goals established by the Clean Power Plan, which set emissions standards for states with respect to reductions in carbon dioxide emissions.

 Bring back the fuel-economy standards.
 Senator Klobuchar will restore and strengthen our fuel economy standards, which are key to fighting climate change.
 The Trump Administration has weakened the fuel-economy standards for cars and light trucks and has challenged the right of California and other states to follow more stringent standards.